 The release of Taylor Swift's 'Midnights' album sparked a few different nail-art trends.
 The first and most obvious is Swift's navy nails embellished with silver stars — a very on-the-nose interpretation of midnight.
 The second, though, was a little more low-key: her red half-moon manicure as seen in the 'Bejeweled' music video.
-(The exact same design was also seen on Olivia Wilde in Don't Worry, Darling.)

 The half-moon is not a new nail design, but actually a vintage technique that seems to be tracking a bit of a comeback.
 According to recent search trends, the half-moon manicure has seen steady increase through fall with a spike in October, which may be partially to Swift's credit.
 As a fan of both red nail polish and minimalist nail art, I was eager to try the red half-moon manicure myself.